 - Don’t use numbers and hyphens in your domain, they are difficult to read and remember.

-3. How to set up a website hosting on Bluehost
+3. Start Blogging: How to set up a web hosting on Bluehost

 Enough talking, time to act!
 Let’s get it done; I’m sure you can’t wait to see your first blog post live!